mist64/cbmbus_doc/7 JiffyDOS.md

 ![](docs/cbmbus/jiffydos-vs-serial.png =601x167)

 All three protocols support reporting the EOI and timeout conditions: EOI ("end of identify") is the end-of-stream flag of the IEEE-488 family of protocols that gets sent with the last byte of the stream.
-"Timeout" is the generic error flag, and gets its name from the fact that it is usually signaled by delaying a requested response.
+"Timeout" is the generic error flag – the original IEEE-488 protocol did not have an error flag, so Commodore defined that delaying a requested response should be used to signal an error.

 ### JiffyDOS Byte Send